blabla1337/skf-flask/skf/markdown/knowledge_base/34-knowledge_base--Resource_identifier_injection--.md

 **Description:**

-A resource identifier injection basicly means that the attacker can determine which resources are loaded into the web application.
+A resource identifier injection basically means that the attacker can determine which resources are loaded into the web application.
 An attacker could thus influence the operation of the web application and redirect users to other websites.
 This attack consists of changing resource identifiers used by an